raphink/CV/skills/latex/details.md

-As most students, I started using LaTeX in University.
+As most students, my first contact with LaTeX was in University.
 However, it's when I started typesetting books that my interest for it really grew.

 Since 2008, I have typeset several books in LaTeX for both paper and ePub publication, and have contributed packages to the community.
 After some time using standard LaTeX and then XeLaTeX, I settled with LuaLaTeX, and several of my packages make use of Lua.